 10. The Seventh Forum to be held in Baku on 18–21 October 2016 has been designed specially to explore the gaps between country actions and nationally determined contributions (NDCs) and between NDCs and the desired outcomes in order to explore how far away the world is from achieving the 2030 Agenda.

 11. The Eighth Forum in consequence will present ministers with a menu of options about what countries could do to attain the energy-related Sustainable Development Goals and implement the NDCs based on a thorough analysis of the gap and the challenges ahead.
-The Eighth Forum and the ministerial conference are about understanding and then closing the gap quickly, seeking to advance solutions that promote energy efficiency and existing low-carbon energy technologies and policies. .
+The Eighth Forum and the ministerial conference are about understanding and then closing the gap quickly, seeking to advance solutions that promote energy efficiency and existing low-carbon energy technologies and policies.
+The Eighth Forum can play an important role in advancing clean energy as part of the implementation of NDCs.
+Recommendations to advance NDC implementation include presentations on clean energy strategies and policies by the host and participating countries to achieve NDC goals, and the use of a format that allows a mix of high level presentations and technical working level discussions in order to allow learning across countries on specific measures.
+Potential partners include the “Low Emissions Development Strategies (LEDS) Global Partnership Eastern Europe and Eurasian Platform”, as well as international and multilateral organisations active in the area of LEDS and NDCs as well as development financing.

+In the context of further movement towards Sustainable Development Goals, ministers

+reaffirm their support and readiness to facilitate to the country that will host the Ninth

+Forum.

 IV.
 Objective of the energy ministerial conference